danleeaj/mediflow/README.md

 # MediFlow

+Submitted for the 2025 HopHacks hackathon.
+By An Jie, Emoo, Iso & Juan Jose

 ## What it does

 MediFlow orchestrates multiple AI agents to analyze and route lab results intelligently.
 It acts as the central nervous system connecting laboratories, physicians, and patients.